dpspcghst/idea1/README.md

-# ***Zone***
+# ***Idea 1***

-Zone is a puzzle-platform video game with psychological horror elements developed by independent developer Aleksandr Hemingway for the Xbox Series X/S.
+Idea 1 is an upcoming puzzle-platform video game with psychological horror elements developed by independent developer Aleksandr Hemingway for the Xbox Series X/S.